XR

 PC

-• PC browsers that support WebXR (this article uses Mac Chrome)
+• Browsers supporting WebXR on PC (this article uses Mac Chrome)

-• Install Immersive Web Emulator or other WebXR simulation plugins on PC Chrome
+• PC Chrome can install the Immersive Web Emulator or other WebXR simulation plugins

 Android

-• Terminals and browsers that support WebXR (this article uses an Android device and the mobile Chrome app on the Android device)
+• Devices and browsers supporting WebXR (this article uses Android phones with mobile Chrome apps)

-• Android phones need to additionally install Google Play Services for AR
+• Android phones require additional installation of Google Play Services for AR

-• Safari on iPhones does not currently support WebXR
+• Safari on iPhones does not support WebXR

 • Apple Vision Pro supports WebXR